MAIN PAGE BACK TO THE THIRD DYNASTY INTRODUCTORY PAGE SECOND DYNASTY

 [ El Dair plain sketch - N. Swelim, The Mudbrick Pyramid at Abu Rawash, 1987, 92 ].

 No official of Sanakht is known with certainty: Nedjemankh could have begun his career under this king; Menka, the noble, administrator and visir (Cambridege Anc.
 History vol. I pt.
 2, 1971) could have instead ended his under Sanakht, but he more probably lived by the end of the second dynasty: he is actually named on some inscriptions of Djoser complex stone vessels, and these are all dated to the first two diyasties.
 (The 'visir' title -Thaty- appears, before than Menka, only on the Narmer Palette whereon it is really doubtful whether it stands for a public office or not).
 The writing 'Men-ka' appears also on one of the two reliefs from Gebelein (the one in Cairo, W.S.
 Smith H.E.S.P.O.K. pl.
 30,d) depicting perhaps a (Khasekhemwy's ?) foundation ceremony, above a female offering bearer (but the name could be the continuation of a fragmentary inscription on the right, or indeed not being a person-name at all).
+Other inscriptions, from Saqqara (with no royal name on them), bear the names of Htp Hpn and of Khnum-ii-n-i, maybe two individuals who lived in that period (cfr.
+R. Weill in RdE 3, 125-6) but more probably these are earlier (Ninetjer-Khasekhemwy).

+In the Royal Canon of Turin NEBKA (col. III,4) preceeds Djoser and is told to have reigned for 19 years.
 Until recently, the Petrie Museum Annals fragment recto (cfr.
 Helck cit. p.166) and the Palermo Stone recto (V,1-7) were considered to mention, respectively, years 4-7 and the last seven years (v .Barta op. cit.) of his reign*; in a slight discordance with the Turin Papyrus, the Palermo Stone annals seem to give only 17 years, 2 months, 23 days of reign to Nebka*.
 Both seem to be too long periods for such a poorly attested reign, expecially in the light of the equal length of 19 years transmitted to us for the reign of the notorious successor.
+The most recent reconstructions seem to acknowledge that the end of the reign on Palermo Stone V wasn't Nebka's one but rather that of king Khasekhemwy, followed by the early reign of Djoser (M. Baud, Archéo-Nil 9, 1999; T. Wilkinson, Royal Annals..., 2000; M. Baud, Djéser et la IIIe dynastie, 2002).

 *[Note: these are scholars' reconstructions: the most important are those of Kaiser, Helck and Barta; they 've hypothesized the belongings of the Annals'(recto) reigns in relation with the only readable royal name (Ninether on the row V and Snofru in VI) and relatively to the supposed width of the entire wall on which they were carved); but it seems certain that the two reigns in Palermo Stone line 5 are those of Khasekhemwy and Djoser].

+Manetho reported 28 years for the III rd dyn. founder Necherothes(or Necherophes) a name that sounds highly similar to the Horus name of Djoser, Nethetyhet, that he spells Tosorthros; but Manetho never mentions names deriving from the Horus name and, in all cases, the hint to Imuthes (Imhotep) in connection with the second king of the dynasty III, takes any doubt away.
+Also Manetho placed NEBKA at the end of the II nd dynasty, possibly in order to exhalt the position of Djoser as a foundator (the Royal Canon of Turin has it in red ink probably because Djoser was at the top of a column in the original papyrus from which the Turin document was copied).
 The opposite device, Nebka's postponing (but it could instead also reflect the true historical sequence), seems to have been adopted (for the same purpose) in the famous tales of the Westcar Papyrus: after a prince of Khufu (no name remains but he was possibly Djedefra or Kawab) had told a short episode happened at the time of Djoser, Khefren in turn refers a prodigy of the age of the 'father' (ancestor) of Khufu, NEBKA; a chief ritualist of Nebka, Ubainer, punished his wife's lover by throwing a wax figurine into the water where the object became a crocodile which devoured the guilty man; Ubainer's unfaithful wife was burnt by Nebka, her ashes spread in the river waters (Pap.
 Berlin 3033).
 (Cfr. also Wildung 'Die Rolle ...'
 1969, 54-57).

 M. Baud (Djéser et la IIIe dynastie, 2002, 60f., 284) cites an article by Mathieu on this tale, in which a negative image of Nebka seems to emerge; Baud also stresses the fact that the tale seems to reflect the real historical succession of kings because the first three tales of the papyrus relate to Djoser, Nebka and Snofru respectively (this agrees with the presently preferred order which places Nebka's reign in the later half of the dynasty).

 Wolfgang Helck, who as we have told, denied the identity Nebka-Sanakht, also refused the identification of Sanakht with a mysterious Horus ZA whose name has been found on stone vessels inscription from the Djoser's complex east galleries naming "the Ka-house of Horus Za".
 Za could be the Horus name of Wng (cfr.
 Kaplony in 'The Nile Delta in transition' p.
 28; Helck 'Thinitenzeit' p.
 107-8; Helck Z.A.S.
 106 p.
 128,130).
+Manetho briefly tells of a lybian rebellion happened under Nebka, but we know no further event for this period.
+This information can be an echo of the military raids documented for Khasekhemwy (whose birth name might have been Nebka in Degreef hypothesis quoted above).
+Certainly the evolution in the administration of a very wide territory is already in progress as the traces found on the southern frontier outpost of Elephantine (and the dignitaries' titles proliferation) demonstrate.
+(For Khasekhemwy-Nebka-Djoser possible family relationship and Nebka different from Sanakht see Helck, 'Thinitenzeit', 1987, 107-9).

 Kaplony (RAR I, 1977, 146-155; cfr. table in my Third dyn. page) proposed to identify Horus Za with njswt-bity Wr-Za-Khnwm (id., IAF I, 380, 468, 611) as Djoser's father and predecessor (interregnum of 2 years and 23 days); Horus Nekhet-za (Sanakht) would be for Kaplony Hor Tehenwy Nwb (IAF III, n.
 806) and njswt-bity Nebka(-Ra) the follower of Sekhemkhet and predecessor of Khaba.